Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## Software Used

-- Git: This was used to manage the different versions of my project, using different branches to test and add new features/sections to the website.
-Once tested they were then merged into the master branch and then, using Git Desktop pushed to the GitHub repository.
+- Git: I used Git to manage the development of the app, committing regularly.

 - Git Desktop: I used this to manage commits and push them to the GitHub repository.

-- Source tree: I used this to manage my git branches, and to edit commit messages.
+- Source tree: I used this to manage my git branch and edit some of my commit messages.

 - GitHub: I used GitHub to store the version of the project remotely.

-- Adobe XD: I used XD to create and build the wireframes, to design some of the unique icons on the page and the unique colour patterns on the page.
+- Adobe XD: I used XD to create and build the wireframes.

-## User input validation
+## User Input Validation

-I used different validation methods to make sure that the imputed data is valid.
-Using a mixture of HTML and Python data validation techniques.
-Using Python to check input against data in the database, i.e password check, and using the HTML to check the user input at the point of input.
+I used a mixture of HTML and Python code to validate user input to ensure that it was correct before sending it to the server.

 ### HTML

 - Name validation - Using the `type=”text”` attribute on the form with a `minlength=”3”`
-- Username validation - Using the `type=”email”` attribute to make sure that the input follows the traditional email format.
+- Username validation - Using the `type=”email”` attribute to ensure that the input follows the traditional email format.
 - Profile and campaign images - Using the `type=”file”` attribute and specifying that it will only accept a `.jpg` file.
 - Password - Using the `type=”password”` attribute on the form with a `minlength=”5”`

 ### Python

-- Username Validation - As we are using user emails as usernames, in the register function we check to see if the email is already in the database giving a different response on whether the user is registering or trying to login.
+- Username Validation - As the app uses emails as usernames.
+We needed a function to check that the user imputed email against the emails in the database.
-- Password - For registering we do basic checks to see if the two password inputs match for creating the user password.
+- Password - For registering, we do basic checks to see if the two password inputs match for creating the user password.
-- Password - When the user is logging in, we grab the user data from the database and check the hashed password with the one that is stored for that user.
+- Password - When the user is logging in, we grab the user data from the database and check the hashed password with the one stored for that user.
   -Images - I am using `app.config['MAX_CONTENT_LENGTH']` to set the max size of the file, giving a flash message for the user.

 ## Online resources

-These are the online resources that I used throughout the project
+These are the online resources that I used throughout the project.

 ### [Materialize](https://materializecss.com/)